alljoyn/devtools-codegen/test/unitTest/ReadMe.txt

 OR IN CONNECTION WITH THE USE OR PERFORMANCE OF THIS SOFTWARE.
 ==================

-Unit tests can only be run after the code generator has been installed!
+Unit tests can only be run after the code generator has been installed using the installer or following the following procedure

+    From the base directory of the source installation run "python setup.py install --home=dist"

+    Set the environment variable:
+        PYTHONPATH=<base_directory>/dist/lib/python

+    Running:
+        dist/bin/ajcodegen-compile.py

+    Then running the tests as described below.

 To run all unit tests on Windows use this command: